originphp/website/source/docs/upgrade.md

 ## Behaviors

+Behaviors have been removed and replaced with `Concerns`, but don't be concerned they work the same way just that now they use traits, so now we just use less magic.

 ### Framework References

 In your models any references to old framework behaviors need to be adjusted to their equivalent as a `Concern`.